X

 How does AI Mode work?

-AI Mode doesn’t create any new information; it draws from what’s already in search results, rewording and combining it into a helpful answer.
+AI Mode doesn’t create new information; it draws from what’s already in search results, rewording and combining it into a helpful answer.

 So it matters that your website is one of those trusted sources.
 If not, your content might be left out — and with it, potential visitors or customers.

-Will my business still show up?
+Will my business still show up in AI mode?

 Yes — if it already ranks, it still can.
 But it might not appear in quite the same way.

-AI summaries feature fewer links, and often don’t list every source.
+AI summaries feature fewer links and often don’t list every source.
 If your content isn’t picked up by the AI, you may notice fewer clicks.

 One study found that when an AI Overview appears, people are far less likely to click any links, and only about 1% click the links inside the summary itself.
 In many cases, users find what they need straight away and don’t visit any websites at all.

 These are known as zero-click searches: where someone makes a search, and gets all the info they need before clicking through to the website.

 With instant AI-generated answers becoming the norm, this is only going to get more common.

-The irony is: you still need a good website — even if it’s being read by AI more than actual visitors!
+The irony is, you’ll still need a domain name and a great website — even if it’s being read by AI more than actual visitors!

 Not at all.
-In fact, this change might even benefit smaller local businesses — especially if you know your audience well and cover the right topics on your site.
+In fact, this change might even benefit smaller local businesses, especially if you know your audience well and cover the right topics on your site.

 Get the content right, and you’ve got a real chance of appearing where it counts.

 So, what kind of content does Google’s AI actually pick up?
 Here are a few simple ways to make your website more likely to be featured.

 ☐ 1.
 Answer real customer questions